-1027.1 Basis of Denial
+1027.1 Basis of Denial1027.1 Basis of Denial

 The Director may deny issuance of any license either upon original application or upon application for renewal for any of the reasons set forth in PRC 4573.
-In addition, the Director may deny any application for renewal until any violations of the rules and regulations of the Board and provisions of the Forest Practice Act by the applicant as exist on the date of submission of the renewal application, of which the applicant bas been notified and given reasonable opportunity to correct, are corrected on such reasonable terms and conditions as the Director may require, including planting of reasonable numbers of seedlings and young growth trees to restock cutover lands.
+In addition, the Director may deny any application for renewal until any violations of the rules and regulations of the Board and provisions of the Forest Practice Act by the applicant as exist on the date of submission of the renewal application, of which the applicant has been notified and given reasonable opportunity to correct, are corrected on such reasonable terms and conditions as the Director may require, including planting of reasonable numbers of seedlings and young growth trees to restock cutover lands.

-1027.2 Partnership and Corporation Denials
+1027.2 Partnership and Corporation Denials 1027.2 Partnership and Corporation Denials